animal-tree/Writing-stuff-2/Theories/Magic-Smartwatch-Probabilities.md

 The polarity dimension (and angle) is ignored and can be regarded like an imaginary dimension for the purpose of computing probabilities.
 However, it will be used in a real, physical way in a moment to describe and unify the mechanisms of wave, spin, and polarization/or magnetism in particles and composite particles, as well as answer the mystery of Baryonic asymmetry.

 If you like, wristwatch probabilities can be thought of as a more physical, real spinnor.
 Spinnors 2.0.
 Spinnors as physical objects in space that vote amongst each other through location dependent interference.
 No imaginary units.
+Actual orientations and phases (which can be attributed angular momenta) perpendicular to velocity.

 Unit vector with a rate of rotation $\frac{\partial \theta_\omega}{\partial t}$, a phase angle $\theta_\omega$ and a polarity angle $\theta_\mathrm{N}$ relative to a velocity vector $v$.